 - The need to manually create one-time spreadsheets or documents to assemble the data you want for a specific purpose, along with the time and effort to do so.

-The Value of Integrating Metrics in Facility Dashboards and Scorecards
+The Value of Integrating Metrics in Facility Management Dashboard and Scorecards

 Because of the vast amounts of data and multiple systems associated with our facilities, we need to combine and simplify the metrics to gain insight from our FM data.
 There are a number of technical ways to assemble and integrate data, but the details of those are not important for this discussion.